Yomanz/panel/README.md

 > to provide quality yet cheap services with incredible support.

 #### [MineStrator](https://minestrator.com/)
-> Looking for a French highend hosting company for you minecraft server?
+> Looking for a French highend hosting company for your minecraft server?
 More than 14,000 members on our discord
 > trust us.

 #### [DedicatedMC](https://dedicatedmc.io/)